3ll1mac/ackerman/Problems.md

 In it still does not work, click on the <code>reset</code> button in the gazebo API (next to the <code>play</code> button).

-However if after reseeting you are having troubles such as
+However if after reseting you are having troubles such as

 ``` bash
 No clock received, using time argument instead!
 Check your node's clock configuration (use_sim_time parameter) and if a valid clock source is available